-- A unique diploma that combines Psychology, Social Work, Management & Social Innovation to prepare you for fulfilling careers in the growing care economy
+- A unique diploma that combines Psychology, Social Work & Social Innovation to prepare you for fulfilling careers in the growing care economy

 - Be equipped with industry-relevant skills such as research, facilitation and project management